UsernameFodder/pmdsky-debug/docs/resymgen.md

 ### The `resymgen` YAML specification
 A `resymgen` YAML file consists of one or more named _blocks_.

 Each block is tagged with some metadata, including a starting memory address, a length, an optional version list, and an optional description.
 The address and length are allowed to be version-dependent.
-Each block also contains two lists of _symbols_, one for functions and one for data.
+Each block also contains two lists of _symbols_, one for functions and one for data, and optionally a list of _subregions_.

 A _symbol_ represents one or more memory regions containing an identifiable chunk of instructions or data.
 Each symbol has the following fields:
 - A name (required)
 - An address (required) and a length (optional).
 Similar to blocks, the address and length fields are allowed to be version-dependent.
     - Additionally, the address (or each address, if version-dependent) can be either a single value or a list of values.
 This is useful when a data symbol was defined as a constant or inlined, and was placed in multiple different locations (usually in data pools) by the compiler.
 This is also useful for functions that were defined with a static linkage in a C header and macro-included in multiple different source files, since this can result in the same function existing in multiple places in the compiled binary.
 - A description (optional)

+A _subregion_ represents a nested `resymgen` YAML file, which has one or more of its own named blocks, that is contained within the parent block.
+In a `resymgen` YAML file, a subregion is represented as a file name (note that it should _not_ be a file path with multiple components).
+If the parent file has the file path `/path/to/parent.yml`, and one of its blocks has a subregion with the name `sub.yml`, then this subregion name references a corresponding subregion file with the file path `/path/to/parent/sub.yml`.

+Subregions are useful for splitting up large `resymgen` YAML files.
+If a parent file has one or more subregion files, blocks in the parent file can still contain metadata describing the region as a whole, and the parent file can be treated as an aggregate entity by `resymgen` subcommands.

 #### Quick reference
 ```